Aid Station Captains Section – Captains Please Read

 Early Season Communication:

 Communication is one of the major keys to putting on a great event, please stay in touch with us and we will do the same.
-Note that volunteer assignments are usually not made until a few weeks before the race as it usually takes that long to get everyone signed up, please trust that things will be organized and the plan will come together quickly – whenever in doubt, email or call us!
+Note that volunteer assignments are usually not made until a few weeks before the race as it usually takes that long to get everyone signed up, please trust that things will be organized and the plan will come together quickly – whenever in doubt, email or call the race director.

 Website is Your Resource: